Restriction theorems for $\mu$-(semi)stable framed sheaves: Maximal destabilizing framed subsheaf

 \section{Maximal destabilizing framed subsheaf}

-Let $\mathcal{E}=(E, \alpha)$ be a framed sheaf with $\ker\alpha$ nonzero and torsion free.
-If $\mathcal{E}$ is not semistable with respect to $\delta$, then there exist destabilizing subsheaves of $\mathcal{E}.$ In this section we would like to find the maximal one (with respect to the inclusion) and show that it has some interesting properties.
-Because of the framing, it is possible that this subsheaf has rank zero or it is not saturated and we want to emphasize that this kind of situations are not possible in the nonframed case (see Lemma 1.3.5 in \cite{book:huybrechtslehn2010}). \begin{proposition} Let $\mathcal{E}=(E, \alpha)$ be a framed sheaf where $\ker\alpha$ is nonzero and torsion free.
-If $\mathcal{E}$ is not semistable with respect to $\delta$, then there is a framed saturated subsheaf $G\subset E$ such that for any subsheaf $E'\subseteq E$ one has
+Let $\mathcal{E}=(E, \alpha)$ be a $d$-dimensional framed sheaf where $\ker\alpha$ is a pure sheaf of dimension $d.$ If $\mathcal{E}$ is not semistable with respect to $\delta$, then there exist destabilizing subsheaves of $\mathcal{E}.$ In this section we would like to find the maximal one (with respect to the inclusion) and show that it has some interesting properties.
+Because of the framing, it is possible that this subsheaf is the $d$-torsion subsheaf of $E$ or is not saturated and we want to emphasize that these types of situation are not possible in the nonframed case (see \cite[Lemma 1.3.5]{book:huybrechtslehn2010}). \begin{proposition} Let $\mathcal{E}=(E, \alpha)$ be a $d$-dimensional framed sheaf where $\ker\alpha$ is a pure sheaf of dimension $d.$ If $\mathcal{E}$ is not semistable with respect to $\delta$, then there is a framed saturated subsheaf $G\subset E$ such that for any subsheaf $E'\subseteq E$ one has

 and in case of equality, one has $E'\subset G$.